-Needless to say, men already weakened by lack of nutritious food and illness didn’t survive the Stairway of Death for long.
+Needless to say, men already weakened by lack of nutritious food and illness didn’t survive the Stairs of Death for long.
 Blows from vicious guards rained down on prisoners who stumbled or fell.
 For some, those blows brought instant death.

 Among the most unfortunate were those who “committed suicide by jumping” (that’s how it was recorded officially), and referred to as “parachuting” by the sadistic overseers.
 In reality, the SS shot or pushed prisoners from the quarry’s rim to meet their death below.
 If the fall didn’t kill them, they would drown in the lake.

 (The quarry floor is overgrown now with trees, shrubs and weeds.)

 I visited Mauthausen concentration camp, in the bucolic Austrian countryside, in October 2015.
 It is just a few miles from the village of Mauthausen proper, so close that it is impossible to believe that residents didn’t know what was going on at the quarry, even before the world was plunged into war.
 The camp was on a hilltop, and residents would have seen prisoners being marched from the rail station.

 Visitors can spend several hours looking at the exhibits in a very good museum, watch a 45-minute film featuring some survivor testimony, and take their time walking around the extensive grounds and buildings.
 The Room of Names, opened in 2015, lists more than 81,000 victims, though more people than that died here.